A Slow Food Guide to Istria, Croatia: Vineyards, Truffles & Countryside Flavors

 Grožnjan

-When to Go (and Why It’s Better Before July)
+When to Go to Istria (and Why It’s Better Before July)

 Late April to mid-June is that dreamy window when everything is green, fresh, and vibrant.
 Wild asparagus season is usually in full swing through May, and the region’s food festivals start to pick up without overwhelming crowds.